 While the Avalanche project was underway, we were also finishing over 7.5 miles of new trails at the Boyne City School Forest property off of Erickson Road near Walloon Lake.
 This project was completely built by our volunteers and equipment.
 Our volunteers and equipment have also built a trail system at Browns Creek in East Jordan.

-We have just recently (November 2018) announced a cooperative project with the Walloon Lake Conservancy.
-The Conservancy is purchasing a 40-acre parcel next to the Boyne School Forest property, and we have entered into a partnership agreement to build additional trails on that property.
+We announced in November 2018 that we were entering into a cooperative project with the Walloon Lake Trust and Conservancy.
+In the spring of 2019 the WLTC finalized the purchase of a 40-acre parcel next to the Boyne School Forest property.
+TOMMBA has entered into a partnership agreement to build additional trails on that property.
 That parcel connects to another 80-acre parcel that is owned by the City of Boyne City, and they have agreed to additional trails being built on that parcel.
 This could potentially give us 20+ miles of great and varied sustainable trails on 160 acres of connected parcels.

 In the past, our sponsors, along with other donors, have played a major role in the purchase of our trail building equipment.
 We now have a Hitachi excavator to do the heavy trail building work, along with other hand tools and equipment necessary to build high quality sustainable mountain biking trails.